TheLazySquid/Gimloader/README.md

 ### Plugin Structure

-Plugins should start with a jsdoc comment that looks like this to give some information about the plugin:
+Plugins should start with a jsdoc comment that looks like this to give some information about the plugin (more info [here](/docs/headers.md)).

 ```javascript
 /**